 Which pumpkin seeds are edible?

-All of ’em.
-No, really!
-If you buy a pumpkin, the seeds will be edible.
+All of the pumpkin varieties have edible seeds however.
 That’s not to say they’ll necessarily taste great – some are just a little too tough to get the shell off or the seeds are very small – but in my opinion, it’s always worth giving a try.

 Even pumpkin seed shells can be eaten, although whether you like them is a matter of opinion.
 Boiling and then roasting does help make them crunchy and more palatable, and they’re full of healthy fiber.